perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

 {
-   "image" : null,
+   "authors" : [
-   "description" : " In this article we will talk about tools that we need before we can start working on the performance of our service.
-Essential Tools In order to improve performance, we need measurement tools.
-The main tool categories are benchmarking...", "authors" : [
       "stas-bekman"
    ],
-   "thumbnail" : null,
+   "image" : null,
-   "draft" : null,
+   "categories" : "web",
-   "title" : "Improving mod_perl Sites' Performance: Part 2",
    "tags" : [
       "mod-perl-benchmarking-test"
    ],
+   "title" : "Improving mod_perl Sites' Performance: Part 2",
+   "slug" : "/pub/2002/06/19/mod_perl.html",
    "date" : "2002-06-19T00:00:00-08:00",
-   "slug" : "/pub/2002/06/19/mod_perl",
+   "draft" : null,
-   "categories" : "web"
+   "thumbnail" : null,
+   "description" : " In this article we will talk about tools that we need before we can start working on the performance of our service.
+Essential Tools In order to improve performance, we need measurement tools.
+The main tool categories are benchmarking..."
 }